alex-shpak/hugo-book/README.md

 disableKinds = ['taxonomy', 'taxonomyTerm']

 [params]
-# (Optional, default true) Show or hide table of contents globally
+# (Optional, default 6) Set how many table of contents levels to be showed on page.
+# Use false to hide ToC, note that 0 will default to 6 (https://gohugo.io/functions/default/)
 # You can also specify this parameter per page in front matter
-BookShowToC = true
+BookToC = 3

 # (Optional, default none) Set leaf bundle to render as side menu
 # When not specified file structure and weights will be used